norton120/pirate_baby/content/posts/replatforming.md

 #### When Concrete Limitations Are Reached

 There are situations where a given framework has firm limitations imposed to allow for conventions, and those conventions no longer meet your needs.
 Low-code platforms, for example, may begin to choke when complex authentication or multi-zone, multi-regional redundancies are required.
-In these cases it is not impossible to expand the existing framework to meet your needs, but fighting against the baked-in conventions makes the cost much greater than the return.
+On-prem architectures have a multitude of challenges that cloud computing In these cases it is not impossible to expand the existing framework to meet your needs, but fighting against the baked-in conventions makes the cost much greater than the return.

 #### Extremes